lljxx1/lofter-images-downloader/README.md

-# tumblr-images-downloader
+# lofter-images-downloader
-* a tool to download images for tumblr's blog.
+* a tool to download images for lofter's blog.